 Can Diabetic Patients Drink Milk?

 It is a common question among people with diabetes whether to add milk to their diet.
 Well, the answer is yes.
-People with diabetes can drink milk, and research shows that it benefits in regulating and reducing type 2 diabetes.
+People with diabetes can drink milk, and research shows that it can very well fit into a well-planned diet to help manage blood sugar.
 However, keep in mind certain things to make it safer.

 Consume in Moderation